fyodorio/fyodorio-is-gridsome/content/posts/about-the-shed-dweller.md

 At some point I said to myself it worth the risk and changed my civil engineering career to software engineering.
 And never looked back.

+I always loved computers and treated them with respect.
+By the time I got my first one, I was able to disassemble and assemble it back with my eyes shut, because I loved reading books about PCs and PC magazines (it was a thing these days).
+And during my engineering days I always set up my working machine so as I was able to go to the moon with it installed on my ship.
+I had a lot of shell scripts for automation, several Linux distros installed simultaneously (on top of Windows of course).
+But funny how software development taught me to value seamless experience and focus on things that you do and not what you do it on.
+So at some day I tried my wife's MacBook and understood that maybe I'm getting old, but I love the experience of using the machine just to work and not to set thing up, fix and fine-tune the system behaviour.
+That's when I probably became a professional software developer instead of a computer geek.

+As I love the visual part of software, I was always engaged in UI/UX development more than anything else which means HTML, CSS, JS, TS and everything that's between and around.
+I even practiced CSS art and animation and loved the creative part of it a lot.
+But at the same time, at different stages of my career I played with Java, C#, C, Objective-C and Swift, Elm, Lua, Lisps, and much more.
+I still plan to come back to developing my own bootstrap C compiler...

+But no matter what people say, front-end development is quite complex and sophisticated in itself, I never fail at finding new challenges at my job and new ways to improve my craft.
+Some funny things I participated in are:

+* ERP for Pentagon with business-modelling and whiteboarding modules inside
+* Swiss-army-knife-like marketing tool for SME with all the conventional bells and whistles and even profile picture cropping
+* Slack and Jira killer (which eventually committed suicide)
+* And many other decent citizens of the software world along with weird outcasts and heathens

+Currently, I focus my craft of full-stack web development with focus on UI/UX and smooth BE/FE interactions.

+I love to:

+* Enhance DX with modern tools and practices including sane automation flows
+* Develop slick micro animations and micro interactions for web applications seamlessly enriching user experience
+* Refactor complex codebases to make them simpler and easier to work with
+* Build things from scratch with minimal set of tools
+* Get deeper into the way things work and write comprehensive documentation about it
+* Learn new ways of solving problems and practice new approaches to software development (which actually always come back to old good practices under the hood)
+* Mentor younger folks when I can be useful

 </details>

 Long story short, I was always (and I am now, and I hope I will be) constantly building something and constantly learning something, and I like both processes very much.